mayuresh25027/DAX-DS-Assignment-2023-Mayur_Patil/SQL/Answer_to_SQL_Questions.md

 6. Give me a list of Album ID whose Tracks are present in more than 10 playlist(Return me Album ID, it's Title and the count of playlists wherein it's tracks are present)

+ANS:

--	SELECT a.AlbumId, a.Title, COUNT(c.PlaylistId) AS count_playlist
+      SELECT a.AlbumId, a.Title, COUNT(c.PlaylistId) AS count_playlist
       FROM Albums a
       INNER JOIN Tracks b ON a.AlbumId = b.AlbumId
       INNER JOIN Playlist_track c ON b.TrackId = c.TrackId
       GROUP BY a.AlbumId,a.Title
       having count_playlist>10;